-2.2.16 Nominations Committee
+2.4.2 Nominations and Governance Committee

-In accordance with Regulation 15(c) of the Articles, a Nominations Committee is established to be responsible for, inter alia, recommending the appointment of all directors.
+In accordance with Regulation 15(c) of the Articles, a Nominations and Governance Committee17 is established to be responsible for, inter alia, recommending the appointment of all directors.

-The Nominations Committee will meet as required.
+The Nominations and Governance Committee will meet at least once per year.